Prostate Problems Erectile Disfunction

 The Problem: Enlarged prostate tissue physically constricts the urethra.

-How PEMF Helps:
+How PEMF May Help:

-- Shrinks prostate volume (opens urethral channel)
+- May contribute to modest prostate volume reduction (opening urethral channel)

-- Reduces tissue swelling
+- Potentially reduces tissue swelling

-- Improves muscle relaxation
+- Could improve muscle relaxation

-- Result: Stronger, more consistent flow
+- Potential Result: Stronger, more consistent flow

 Difficulty Starting Urination (Hesitancy)